derekpcollins/jquery-custom-select-menu/README.md

 ## Styling the Menu

-There are no styles implied with this plugin because I didn't want to make any assumption about how someone would want this menu to look.
+There are no styles implied with this plugin because I didn't want to make any assumption about how someone would want the menu to look.
 For tips on styling the menu, [take a look at the CSS on the demo page](http://derekpcollins.com/jquery-custom-select-menu/public/stylesheets/demo.css).

 ## Requirements and Compatibility